tomwheeler/hello-temporal/python/README.md

 ## Prerequisite steps for running the example locally

+This example can use either a self-hosted Temporal Service or Temporal Cloud.
+The application is designed to configure itself based on environment variables, so you can switch between these without changing a single line of code.

+### Complete these steps before running the example locally

 You can run this example locally by using the `temporal` CLI to start the Temporal Service on your machine.
 If you have not already installed the `temporal` CLI, follow the steps listed in the [Install the Temporal CLI](https://docs.temporal.io/cli#install) documentation.

-Open a new Terminal window and run the following command to start the development server:
+The application is configured to use a local Temporal Service by default, so you don't need to set any environment variables in this case, but the service must be running.
+Open a new terminal window and run the following command to start it:

 ```
 temporal server start-dev
 ```

-## Prerequisite steps for running the example with Temporal Cloud
+### Complete these steps before running the example with Temporal Cloud

 If you have a Temporal Cloud account, you can use Temporal Cloud instead of running a local Temporal Service as described in the